bquast/decompr/_includes/index.md

 install.packages("decompr")
 {% endhighlight %}

+In addition there is a video briefly expaining how to perform this in RStudio.

+<iframe width="560" height="315" src="//www.youtube.com/embed/pdYJ2QjNiY8" frameborder="0" allowfullscreen></iframe>

 You can install the latest **development** version from GitHub using the `devtools` package.

 {% highlight r linenos %}